Tailor murder: Curfew imposed in 7 police station areas of Udaipur | Law-Order

 The curfew will be in force from 8 pm on Tuesday till further orders, according to the order.
 However, those engaged in essential services, students appearing in exams and staff engaged in examination process will be exempted.

-“A state-level alert has been issued and range IGs and SPs have been asked to increase patrolling and force mobility as a precautionary measure,” ADG Law and Order Hawa Singh Ghumaria said.
+Meanwhile, two additional director generals of police, a deputy inspector general of police, a superintendent of police, 30 officers of the Rajasthan Police Service officers and 5 Rajasthan Armed Constabulary (RAC) companies have been sent to Udaipur.
+“A state-level alert has been issued and range IGs (inspector generals) and SPs have been asked to increase patrolling and force mobility as a precautionary measure,” ADG Law and Order Hawa Singh Ghumaria said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)